 As mentioned already, Fr Sopocko was a great theologian and he wrote extensively.
 In the following words, he writes on the theme of trust –

 A Prayer of Trust by Blessed Fr.
-Michael Sopocko
+Michal Sopocko

 Holy Spirit, give me the grace of unwavering trust when I think of Our Lord’s merits, and of fearful trust when I think of my own weakness.
 When poverty comes knocking at my door: Jesus, I Trust in You, when sickness lays me low, or injury cripples me.
 Jesus, I Trust in You, when the world pushes me aside, and pursues me with its hatred.
 Jesus, I Trust in You, when I am besmirched by calumny, and pierced through by bitterness.
 Jesus, I Trust in You, when my friends abandon me, and wound me by word and deed.
 Jesus, I Trust in You, Spirit of love and Mercy, be to me a refuge, a sweet consolation, a blessed hope, that in all the most trying circumstances of my life I may never cease to trust in You”.